leonorVicente/tcm21-sibd-g10/README.md

 # tcm21-sibd-g10

-# Base de dados para uma loja de roupa
+# Clothing Store Database

 Repository to host the project developed for 'Sistemas e Bases de Dados', a second year subject at Universidade da Maia.
 Developed by Group 10 : [@LeonorVicente](https://github.com/leonorVicente).

 ## Short theme description

-This project objetive was to create a database to a clothing store.
+This project objetive was to create a database for a clothing store.

 ## Repository organization